bdwkkb/kb/Creality_CP-01/readme.md

 ## Creality Workshop Software

 A very basic program for Laser and CNC.
 Works only with .jpg image files.
 After opening a file, you will get an adjustment slider to adjust your source image.
 For engraving functions, you'll find outlines work well.
-Raster image (gradient) may have mixed results.
+Raster image (gradient) are possible but depending on the image selected, you may have mixed results.

 You can connect your CP-01 by selecting the COM port from the drop down list and hitting "connect."
 There are arrow controls to position the tool head (X and Y only, Z on the machine only.)